Nick Wilson Was Mastermind Sending John Hennigan Home

 — SURVIVOR (@survivorcbs) November 22, 2018

-New episodes of Survivor air on Wednesday nights only on CBS.
+New episodes of Survivor air on Wednesday nights on CBS.